Dear Brother:

 are put at risk when bus drivers are distracted for any reason, especially when they become the victim

-.
+of a senseless assault.
 As far as I am concerned, all solutions should be on the table for discussion, including shields, driver

-, and other ideas.
+side doors, and other ideas.
 I know that Local 757 PRiBA Bruce Hansen is also working on these

 issues, and we will continue to reach out to our officers and members in an effort to put a stop to

-these indefensible acts
+these indefensible acts.

 I trust this responds to your concerns.